f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

-Lab 1: Azure AD Easy Button integration
+Lab 1: Entra ID Easy Button integration
 =============================================

 .. warning :: If you have any feedback on this guide, please raise an issue at https://github.com/f5devcentral/f5-agility-labs-iam/issues .

-In this lab, students will learn how to leverage Azure AD as an IDaaS provider while using APM as a SAML SP.
+In this lab, students will learn how to leverage Entra ID as an IDaaS provider while using APM as a SAML SP.
 Since v15.1, F5 has offered a "Guided Configuration" template to make this integration easier for administrators.
 This lab guide will also be accessible via a bookmark on the Win10 Edge and Chrome browsers.

 All lab participants have been added to the F5 Access Tenant as external users.
 You should have received an e-mail sent to the address with which you registered for this course.
 If you didn't receive this e-mail, please inform your instructor.